silentvik/support_rest_api/BUSINESSTASK.md

 6) The support can change the status of tickets, but cannot delete them.
      Only the admin can delete a ticket.
 7) Admin (and staff) can find out who (from the support service) closed the ticket.
-8) Admin (and staff) can change/delete messages from tickets.
+8) Admin (staff) can change/delete messages from tickets.
-9) Admin (and staff) have full control and can make support workers from users.
-Support workers
+9) Admin (staff) have full control and can make support workers from users.
 10) Friendly error messages: incorrect input of arguments or references, insufficient rights.
 11) If possible, multiple queries in the database are excluded.
 12) The project can be easily configured if you need to restrict the access